 Estimated Reading Time: 5 min, 13 sec

-We can measure things and convince ourselves that those things might be the crucial determinants of performance, but the reality is that VO2max, squatting strength, and vertical jump ability are not useful proxy markers of marathon times, rugby ability, or basketball success.
-They might be important for performance; there may be threshold levels that determine success in those sports, but we can’t unduly emphasise them.
-Even when grudgingly acknowledging the gap between measures and performance, we are often still cling to a belief that those markers hold some special meaning.
-We do similar things with health, monitoring various risk factors and markers, believing that we have identified determinants of health.
-We can dissect out most of the important contributors to successful performance; things like range of motion, muscle strength – power – endurance, and the energy supply pathways involved – but we remain a long way from understanding the complex interplay, dependencies, and compensatory capabilities of those systems.
+As buzz words go, ‘functional’ is everywhere.
+Functional fitness has even made it into the top fitness trends for the past few years (Thompson, 2019).
+I know the term ticks many boxes and implies that something is real, authentic, and a natural part of life, but I’m not sure where it fits in our exercise world.
+In contesting these claims, critical thinking exercise professionals are hamstrung by an inability to decipher, and explicitly explain, movement.
+It’s something that we know when we see it – we can appreciate the aesthetics and understand it tacitly, but we struggle to describe and deconstruct it.
+Sure, we can measure things and convince ourselves that these things might be crucial determinants of performance.
+But the reality is that VO2max, squatting strength, and vertical jump ability are not useful proxy markers of marathon times, rugby ability, or basketball success.
+They might all be important for performance with likely threshold levels that determine success in those sports, but we can’t place undue emphasis on them.
+Even when grudgingly acknowledging the gap between measures and performance, we are often half way to believing that those markers hold special meaning.
+We do similar things with health by monitoring various risk factors and markers, believing that we have identified determinants of health.
+We may dissect out most of the important contributors to successful performance; range of motion, muscle strength – power – endurance, and the energy supply pathways involved – but we remain a long way from understanding the complex interplay, dependencies, and compensatory consequences of these systems.

 But let’s get back on track!
-I’d like to explore the ‘functionality’ of some of the gym-based resistance training exercises and conditioning drills that use movements, forms of resistance, and sessional structure, to claim superior functionality.
-I’m going to try using ‘functional’ with movements and exercises, and ‘natural’ when discussing authentic, ecologically valid, genuine movements of function.
+I’d like to explore some more the functionality of some gym-based resistance training and conditioning that uses movements, forms of resistance, and sessional structure, to claim superior functionality.
+Im going to use ‘functional’ with movements/exercises, and ‘natural’ when discussing authentic, ecologically valid, genuine movements of function.

-On the one hand, we see a lot of (I think an undue) focus on exercise technique, where an exerciser spends weeks/months learning lifting movements in order to lift loads that are considered necessary to stimulate strength improvements.
-A 10th person might ask – why am I having to learn this movement, a movement that so far I had not found necessary to master in my natural world, in order to be functional?
+On the one hand, we see a lot of (I think an undue) focus on exercise technique, where an exerciser spends weeks/months learning lifting movements in order to lift loads that considered necessary to stimulate strength improvements.
+A 10th man might ask – why am I having to learn this movement that so far I had not found necessary to master in my natural world?
 I get the safety aspect, but if I need to learn how to do a movement, can we can really consider it part of function?
 At the other end of the continuum, we have extreme forms of conditioning that also make claims of functionality.
 Their emphasis is on dynamic movements, with repetition and often loading under fatigued conditions.
 Those things are arguably part of ‘functional’, but we know that’s not how we operate when we are free to move, play and perform naturally.
 We are much smarter than that – we pace ourselves, we conserve energy, and we optimise our movements, trying to match our physical capabilities and energy levels.

 To help me try to deconstruct and understand ‘functional’, I turned to Siff’s (2003) concept of ‘dynamic correspondence’.
-He suggested that resistance training for performance needs to pay close attention to motor qualities – some of the finer points of movement control , by considering;
+He suggested that resistance training for performance needs to pay close attention to motor qualities, by considering,

 - dynamics of the effort

-- the rate and time of maximum force production
+- rate and time of maximum force production

 - the regime of muscular work